cassieqiuyd/MJOLNIR/README.md

 For training, please also download "train.zip" (~9 GB), and put all "Floorplan" folders into `MJOLNIR/data/thor_v1_offline_data`

 ## Knowledge Graph construction (optional)
 Note: the knowledge graph is already provided in the data set downloaded from above.
-Following instruction is to show how the files are generated.
+The following instructions show how these files are generated.

 1. Run the following script to generate the list of iThor v1.0.1 objects.
 ```